333networks/WebInterface-Perl-MS-Qt5/README.md

 // logos
 bglogo    333networks.png logo in background (recommended 75 px high max)

+// symbol filter
+pngfilter sepia(56%)      css filter property to match status symbols with text colors
 ```

 Some parameters can be colors, textures or both.
 Fields with the (texture) indication can be both images and colors, such as `#0af`, `#0af box.png`, `box.png`, but (color) implies color ONLY.
+The CSS `filter` property to match the status symbols can be automatically calculated on <https://codepen.io/sosuke/pen/Pjoqqp>.

 To compile a skin, run the command `./skingen.pl SKINNAME` from the `util` directory, where skinname is the lowercase folder name of your skin.
 The generated stylesheet can now be used in your webinterface config file under the `style => skinname` option.
+Stylesheets may be edited manually, but running the command again will overwrite previous changes without confirmation.

 ## Apache settings
 Update the vhost configuration for the Web Interface to match your repository folder path.
 You may be required to enable modules such as `mod_rewrite` and `fcgi`.